ParmeshwarMurmu/Artists/README.md

-# Project Title
+# ARTISTS
-Artists

 ## Introduction
-"Artist" is a dynamic and visually engaging web application designed for artists to showcase their creative works.
+Artist is a dynamic and visually engaging web application designed for artists to showcase their creative works.
 Developed as an individual project, this platform empowers users to upload and exhibit their art.

 ## Project Type
 Fullstack

-## Deplolyed App
+## Deployed App
 Frontend: https://artists-inky.vercel.app/

 Backend: https://artists-6jh5.onrender.com